Kvikvne/photo-ecom/README.md

 ### 📦 On-Demand Fulfillment via Printify

 Printify handles printing and shipping.
 No need for inventory or manual logistics.

+### 📦 Custom Product Fulfillment (Planned)

+You’ll soon be able to add non-Printify products that you ship yourself — perfect for handmade items, limited releases, or physical inventory you want to handle in-house.
+These products will still be processed through Stripe and integrated into the same seamless checkout and order management flow.

 ### 🧰 Product Creation Script